-Safety Advisory Group Work To participate in two Safety Advisory Groups for major public events held throughout the year.
+Safety Advisory Group Work To participate in Safety Advisory Groups as necessary for major public events held throughout the year.
 To provide safety advice as needed on Event Safety Plans and undertake visits during the year to ensure standards are being implemented.
-Inspector: 2 days Manager: 2 days 2 meetings and 2 inspections Statutory Returns to the HSE Compilation and submission of the annual LAE1 return, and any other returns as requested by the HSE.
+Inspector: 4 days Manager: 2 days 2 inspections Statutory Returns to the HSE Compilation and submission of the annual LAE1 return, and any other returns as requested by the HSE.
 For the compilation of national statistics.
 Manager: 1 day Ensuring that the Council fulfils it's obligations to respond to requests for information from the HSE.
-Total Estimated Resources for Proactive Interventions in 2024/25 Inspectors: 16 days Management: 7.25 days Business Support/Administration: 1 day Total: 24.25 days
+Total Estimated Resources for Proactive Interventions in 2025/26 Inspectors: 19 days Management: 2 days Total: 21 days